geoserver/geoserver/doc/en/user/source/production/identify.rst

   * as an environment variable
   * as a servlet context parameter

-``GEOSERVER_NODE_OPTS`` is a semicolumn separate list of key/value pairs and it can contain the following keys:
+``GEOSERVER_NODE_OPTS`` is a semicolon separated list of key/value pairs and it can contain the following keys:

   * id: the string identifying the node, which in turn can be a static string, or include the following substitution tokens